andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     ![Screenshot of Microsoft Teams app.](Images/Exercise1-12.png)

-The app is now sideloaded into the Microsoft Teams application and the tab is available in the **Tab Gallery**.
+The app is now uploaded into the Microsoft Teams application and the tab is available in the **Tab Gallery**.

 ### Add tab to team view